haiwen/seadoc-editor/readme.md

 # Sea-sdoc-editor Introduction

-Sea-sdoc-editor contains two projects, namely sdoc-editor, seafile-sdoc-editor.sdoc-editor is a basic editor developed based on slate. seafile-sdoc-editor is a further extension of sdoc-editor, providing a complete UI and interaction.
+Sea-sdoc-editor contains two projects, namely sdoc-editor, seafile-sdoc-editor. sdoc-editor is a basic editor developed based on slate. seafile-sdoc-editor is a further extension of sdoc-editor, providing a complete UI and interaction. seafile-sdoc-editor powers the SeaDoc feature and Wiki page editing feature in Seafile.

 ## Project usage steps